 Are ski races taking place?

-Yes, but as of right now, without any on-site spectators.
+Some races are taking place, but without any on-site spectators.

 What measures are in place in restaurants?